Klosmi/html-basics/JS-basic.md

 - dev.tool → *network tab* : in the __headers__ tab → :
   - __Request Headers__:
     - here are the request headers that were sent
-    - we can see key-value pairs, which are __pairs of information that go along with the request__.
+    - we can see key-value pairs, which are __pairs of information that goes along with the request__.
       (eg.: *`cookie: user=E1011034406231; remember=true;`*)

   - __[Response Headers](https://developer.mozilla.org/en-US/docs/Glossary/Response_header)__: